CleverCloud/documentation/content/doc/find-help/troubleshooting.md

 Here is an explanation of the different port you may see.

 - Port 9999 : [Zabbix](https://www.zabbix.com) uses this port to monitor the hypervisor.
-- Ports 5000 to 6000 : The TCP redirection feature use these port to work.
-If you see the port in this range open but don't have the feature enabled, it means other app also present on the same hypervisor uses this feature.
-The load balancer link a specific port to an app, you don't have to worry about other people using this port to access your app.
+- Ports 5000 to 6000 : The TCP redirection feature uses these ports to work.
+If you notice a port within this range open but have not enabled the feature, it indicates that another app on the same hypervisor is using it.
+The load balancer assigns a unique port to each app, ensuring that your app is securely isolated.
+You can be assured that other users cannot access your app through this port.
 - Port 3000 : Juggernaut, the daemon torrent for the VM images use this port.
 - Ports 1080 and 1081 : Those are necessary for the reverse-proxy Sōzu to be able to redirect traffic to your application.
 Port 1080 is for HTTP and 1081 for HTTPS
 - Port 80 and 443 : Your app use these ports to receive HTTP and HTTPS traffic